FC Bayern news: The Empire State Building lights up in red for FCB | football news

 Honours for FC Bayern Munich in New York: In recognition of the club’s historic 2019/20 season and its commitment to developing football in the United States, the Empire State Building shone red on Wednesday.

-“It was a great honor to see one of the most iconic buildings in the world glow red for FC Bayern Munich to honor our success on the pitch with our historic season, as well as our work off the pitch,” said Joerg Wacker, a member of the Bayern Munich team.
-The board of directors for the internationalization and strategy of FC Bayern Munich, citing the club.
+“It was a great honor to see one of the most iconic buildings in the world glow red for FC Bayern Munich to honor our success on the pitch with our historic season, as well as our work off the pitch,” said Jörg Wacker, CEO of Bayern Munich.
+Internationalization and strategy of Bayern Munich.

 Big honor for the German record champions in New York: in homage to the historic 2019/20 season of # Bayern Munich And his commitment to developing football in the United States, the Empire State Building lit up red last night! ✨🔴